ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 **Options**

 - `--code value`: Language code to set.
+Use 'ibmcloud pi instance-list-console-languages' to see available codes.

 ---